vohi/minicoin/README.md

 Any parameters after the double dash `--` will be passed on to the `main` script.

-Output from the script will be directed to time-stamped log files (one for stdout and one for stderr).
+Output from the script will be directed to time-stamped log files in the `.logs` subdirectory, one for stdout and one for stderr with a `latest` symlink for the currnet run.
+Use `tail -f` to see the output while the script is running, e.g

-If the `doc-server` was started by the script, it will afterwards be stopped again.
+`$ tail -f .logs/test-ubuntu1804-latest.log`
+`$ tail -f .logs/test-error-ubuntu1804-latest.log`

-* defining jobs
+## Defining jobs

-TBD
+Unless folder sharing is disabled, job scripts can safely make the following
+assumptions:

+* the minicoin directory is available in `/minicoin` (or `C:\minicoin`), so scripts can be found there
+* the user's home directory (if not disabled) is available in a "host" subdirectory the platform's location for user directories (ie `/home/host` for linux, `/Users/host` for macOS, `C:\Users\host` on Windows)
+* an argument passed to the `run_on` script that includes the user's home on the host will be adjusted to point to the user's home on the guest, e.g

+`$ run_on.sh ubuntu test -- ~/qt`

+will call the test script with `/home/host/qt` on Linux, with `/Users/host/qt` on macOS, and with `C:\Users\host\qt` on Windows.

+Otherwise, the roles for the machines will define what other assumptions scripts can make.
+See the **Provisioning** section below for details.

-* available jobs
+## Available jobs

 `$ ./run_on.sh machine1 build-qdoc -- dev`